Deduction Notices for super contributions

 How do I reduce the amount being claimed as a tax deduction?

-If you wish to reduce the amount you intend to claim as a deduction, you will need to lodge a variation to the original Notice sent to your fund.
-The variation does not alter a previous Deduction Notice; instead, it is a new Deduction Notice which replaces a previous valid Deduction Notice and shows the amount of the contributions which you now want to claim as a tax deduction.
+If you wish to reduce the amount you intend to claim as a deduction, your adviser will need to lodge a variation to the original Notice sent to your fund.
+The variation replaces the previous valid Deduction Notice and shows the amount of the contributions you now want to claim as a tax deduction.

 Example: Reducing the amount you intend to claim as a deduction

 Sarah makes a contribution of $25,000 and lodges a Deduction Notice with her fund to claim a deduction for $25,000.
-Later she decides to reduce her deduction to $15,000.
+Later, she decides to reduce her claim to $15,000.
 She must send her fund a new Deduction Notice in order to vary the original Notice, advising that $15,000 is the amount she now intends to claim as a tax deduction.

 In this case, Sarah would complete the Macquarie Super – Deduction Notice for Personal Superannuation Contributions as follows: